Schema keywords

 Consider replacing anyOf

-in your schema with oneOf
+in the schema with oneOf

 or allOf